West Nile Virus FAQs & Basics

 Dogs and cats can get WNV from the bite of an infected mosquito, but it is rare for pets to get sick.
 Pet owners who are worried about WNV should talk to a veterinarian.

-Horses can also get WNV from the bite of an infected mosquito, which can cause severe disease and even death in horses.
-Signs of WNV in horses may include stumbling, hind leg weakness, inability to stand, drooping lips, sensitivity to touch or sound, muscle tremors, and death.
-The American Association of Equine Practitioners (AAEP) recommends that horses be vaccinated for WNV.
-Horse-owners should talk to a veterinarian about the WNV vaccine for horses, as well as other vaccines for horses that protect against mosquito-borne viruses, such as western equine encephalitis.
+Horses can also get WNV from the bite of an infected mosquito.
+Like in humans, WNV can cause severe disease and even death in horses.
+Signs of WNV in horses may include stumbling, weakness in the hind legs, inability to stand, drooping lips, sensitivity to touch or sound, muscle tremors, and death.
+The American Association of Equine Practitioners (AAEP) recommends that horses be vaccinated for WNV every year.
+Horse-owners should talk to a veterinarian about the WNV vaccine for horses, as well as other vaccines for horses that protect against mosquito-borne viruses, such as western equine encephalitis virus.
 For more information on WNV and horses, please visit the California Department of Food and Agriculture Equine WNV website.

 A mosquito infected with WNV can bite any animal, but not all animals will get sick from WNV.
 WNV most often affects birds but may sometimes cause disease in other animals, such as squirrels.